Generalized Minkowski weights and Chow rings of T-varieties: Introduction

 In section \ref{sec:prel-t-var} we recall some basic facts of T-varieties and the combinatorial framework to describe them.
 In particular, we recall the definitions of p-divisors and of divisorial fans.
 In Section \ref{sec:subvarieties} we restrict to the complexity one case and we describe the invariant subvarieties induced by the polyhedra in the slices of the divisorial fan.
 It turns out that these invariant subvarieties generate the pseudoeffective cone of the T-variety and we give a list of its generators (Theorem \ref{th:eff_cone}).
 For this we mainly follow \cite{UN}.
 Then we recall the classification of T-invariant Cartier divisors in terms of Cartier divisorial support functions, following the work in \cite{AIPSV} and \cite{PS}.

-In section \ref{sec:chow} we recall the definition of the Chow homology and cohomology groups of an algebraic variety.
-The Chow homology groups $A_k(X)$ of a complexity-one T-variety $X$ are generated by invariant subvarieties and following \cite{UN} we give an explicit presentation of $A_k(X)$ by an exact sequence (see Theorem~\ref{th:chow-exact}).
+In section \ref{sec:ch} we recall the definition of the Chow homology and cohomology groups of an algebraic variety.
+In Section \ref{sec:chow} we show that the Kroenecker duality map is an isomorphism for projective, rational, $\Q$-factorial, contraction-free T-varieties after tensoring with $\Q$ (see Proposition \ref{prop:kron-dual}).
+Then, following \cite{UN}, we give in the general, not necessarily contraction-free case, an explicit presentation of $A_k(X)$ in terms of an exact sequence.
 In section \ref{sec:gen-mink} we prove our first main result.
-We give the definition of the groups of generalized Minkowski weights and we show that they can be identified with the Chow cohomology groups.
-This yields Theorem \ref{th:intro-trop}).
+We give the definition of the groups of generalized Minkowski weights and we show that they can be identified with the Chow cohomology groups in the projective, $\Q$-factorial, contraction-free case.
+This yields Theorem \ref{th:intro-trop}.

 In Section \ref{sec:intersect} we prove our second main result.
-We restrict to the contraction free case and define an intersection pairing between Cartier divisorial support functions and generalized Minkowski weights.
-We show that this pairing is compatible with the tropicalization isomorphism.
-This gives Theorem \ref{th:intro2}.
+We restrict to the $\Q$-factorial, contraction free case and define an intersection pairing between Cartier divisorial support functions and generalized Minkowski weights.
+We show that this pairing is compatible with the tropicalization isomorphism from Theorem \ref{th:intro-trop}).
+This gives Theorem~\ref{th:intro2}.

 In Section \ref{sec:measure} we associate a measure $\mu_h$ to any Cartier divisorial support function $h$ using the intersection pairing.
 As an application of Theorem \ref{th:intro2} we obtain a way of computing top intersection numbers of invariant Cartier divisors in terms of this measure.
 We get Corollary \ref{cor:top-int}.
-We end the article with an example (see Example \ref{exa:top}).
+We end the article with an example (see Example \ref{exa:top}).\\

 \textbf{Conventions:} $k$ denotes an algebraically closed field of characteristic $0$.
 A variety means an integral, separated scheme of finite type over $k$.
+Varieties are assumed to be reduced and irreducible.
+A subvariety is a closed subscheme which is a variety. \\

+\emph{Acknowledgments:} We thank an anonymous referee for their careful reading of this manuscript and their many insightful comments and suggestions.